allenai/scientific-claim-generation/README.md

 ```
 ID: ID of the citance, should be the same for all claims which come from the same citance
-Method: The name of the method and which round of curriculum learning the claim was generated from in the format {method}_{cl round} (0 indicates no curriculum learning)
+Method: The name of the method
 annotator: The annotator ID
 Original Sentence: The citance the claim was generated from (only present for the first claim in a set, otherwise blank)
 Claim: The generated claim